Air consists of nitrogen. Revolutionary change in air composition

 Neon escapes from igneous rocks.

-Krypton is formed as the end product of the decay of uranium (235 U and 238 U) and thorium Th.
+Krypton is formed as final product decay of uranium (235 U and 238 U) and thorium Th.

-The bulk of atmospheric krypton was formed in the early stages of the Earth's evolution as a result of the decay of transuranium elements with a phenomenally short half-life or came from space, the content of krypton in which is ten million times higher than on Earth.
+The bulk of atmospheric krypton was formed in the early stages of the Earth's evolution as a result of the decay of transuranic elements with a phenomenally short half-life or came from space, where the krypton content is ten million times higher than on Earth.

-Xenon is the result of the fission of uranium, but most of this gas is left over from the early stages of the Earth's formation, from the primary atmosphere.
+Xenon is the result of the fission of uranium, but the bulk of this gas remains with early stages formation of the Earth, from the primary atmosphere.

 Water vapor is the result of the evaporation of water from the surface of lakes, rivers, seas and land.

 The concentration of the main gases in the lower layers of the atmosphere, with the exception of water vapor and carbon dioxide, is constant.
-In small quantities, the atmosphere contains sulfur oxide SO 2, ammonia NH 3, carbon monoxide CO, ozone O 3, hydrogen chloride HCl, hydrogen fluoride HF, nitrogen monoxide NO, hydrocarbons, mercury vapor Hg, iodine I 2 and many others.
-In the lower atmospheric layer of the troposphere, there is constantly a large amount of suspended solid and liquid particles.
+In small quantities the atmosphere contains sulfur oxide SO 2, ammonia NH 3, carbon monoxide CO, ozone O 3, hydrogen chloride HCl, hydrogen fluoride HF, nitrogen monoxide NO, hydrocarbons, mercury vapor Hg, iodine I 2 and many others.
+In the lower atmospheric layer, the troposphere, there is always a large amount of suspended solid and liquid particles.
+Sources particulate matter in the Earth's atmosphere are, volcanic eruptions plant pollen , microorganisms, and in and human activities, such as the burning of fossil fuels during production.
+The smallest particles of dust, which are condensation nuclei, cause the formation of fogs and clouds.
+Without particulate matter constantly present in the atmosphere, precipitation would not fall on Earth.

-You can't touch it, you can't see it, and the main thing we owe him is life.
-Of course, this is the air that occupied not the last place in the folklore of every nation.
+It cannot be touched and cannot be seen, but the main thing we owe to him is life.
+Of course, this is the air that was not occupied last place in the folklore of every nation.
 How the people of antiquity imagined it, and what it really is - I will write about this below.

 Natural mixture of gases called air.
-Its necessity and importance for the living can hardly be underestimated - it plays an important role in oxidative processes, which are accompanied by the release of energy necessary for all living things.
+Its necessity and importance for the living cannot be underestimated - it plays important role V oxidative processes, which are accompanied by the release of energy necessary for all living things.
 Through experiments, scientists were able to determine its exact composition, but the main thing that needs to be understood is it is not a homogeneous substance, but a gas mixture.
-About 99% of the composition is a mixture of oxygen and nitrogen, and in general air forms the atmosphere our planet.
+About 99% of the composition is a mixture of oxygen and nitrogen, and in general air forms the atmosphere of our planet.
 So, the mixture consists of the following gases:

 • methane;